Mosset tourism & sightseeing

 Although much of the original defensive structure that once defended the town is now gone, you can still see parts of the ramparts and the towers and entranceways that once formed part of the ramparts.

-There are also some monuments of interest to enjoy, such as the 17th century Church of Saint-Julien and Sainte-Baselisse; a small 13th century chapel built in the roman style; and the 13th century watchtower called the Mascarda Tower which once kept watch over the valley.
+There are also some monuments of interest to enjoy nearby, such as the 17th century Church of Saint-Julien and Sainte-Baselisse; a small 13th century chapel built in the roman style; and the 13th century watchtower called the Mascarda Tower which once kept watch over the valley.

-The 'Tour des Parfums' is now a small museum where you will be introduced to the scents of the local perfumes and the tourist office is situated in the tower.
+The 'Tour des Parfums' is now a small museum where you will be introduced to the scents of the local perfumes and Mosset tourist office is situated in the tower.

-On the whole I must say that whilst pleasant Im not sure that Mosset is of the very high standard of most of the 'most beautiful villages' of France.
+France This Way comment: on the whole I must say that although it is certainly pleasant and a visit is recommended when you are in this region, I'm not sure that Mosset is of the very high standard of most of the 'most beautiful villages' of France.

 Mosset is now part of a protected nature reserve, and a walk through the surrounding countryside is highly recommended, with many opportunities to see unusual wildflowers and to catch glimpses of the wildlife as it scurries away.
 Numerous marked trails are available - we followed a pleasant trail through the forest that took less than two hours.